kumarspringboot/notes/README.md

 **CommandLineRunner** must be a Spring-managed bean to run on application startup If you omit @Bean or don’t use @Component on the class, Spring won’t know about it, and the insertion logic inside won’t run.

+@**Query** is used to define custom JPQL or native SQL queries directly on repository methods; setting **nativeQuery=true** allows the query to be written in **native SQL specific** to the database dialect.

+@**Id** marks a field as the primary key of an entity, while @GeneratedValue configures the strategy for auto-generating the primary key value (such as auto-increment).

+@**Param** binds a method parameter to a named parameter in the @Query, making it easy to pass parameters dynamically into queries.